Urahara

-Urahara is an anime television series based on the webcomic PARK Harajuku: Crisis Team!, which is written by Patrick Macias and illustrated by Mugi Tanaka.
+Urahara is a Japanese anime television series based on the webcomic PARK Harajuku: Crisis Team!, which is written by Patrick Macias and illustrated by Mugi Tanaka.
 The anime adaptation was co-produced by EMT Squared and Shirogumi and aired from October to December 2017.

 Synopsis

 Three high school girls hailing from Harajuku band together to fight off culture thieving aliens from outer space.

 Cast

 Anime

 Production of the anime adaptation was announced in March 2017.
 Amika Kubo directed the series at EMT Squared and Shirogumi.
 The production staff consists of Masatsugu Arakawa as the chief director, Natsuko Takahashi is in charge of series composition, Mariko Fujita as the animation character designer, and Takahiro Yamada as the mechanical designer.
 It aired from October 4 to December 20, 2017.
 Crunchyroll streamed the series.
 Funimation premiered the dub on October 24, 2017.
 The opening theme is "Antithesis Escape" by Sumire Uesaka, and the ending theme is "KIRAMEKI☆Lifeline" (KIRAMEKI☆ライフライン, Sparkling Lifeline) by Luna Haruna.